Before pursuing his education, Nigel was a cook for two years in several restaurants specializing in Malaysian and international cuisine.

 Uncle Roger, Egg Fried Rice, and a Viral Video

+Hello niece and nephew!
 Perhaps you've heard of the famous Malaysian comic, Nigel Ng, better known as his character, "Uncle Roger."
 His YouTube video went viral after he criticized a BBC cooking tutorial in which Hersha Patel prepared egg fried rice.
-Later, he also criticized the egg fried rice made by two other famous chefs, Jamie Oliver and Gordon Ramsay.
+Later, he also criticized the egg fried rice made by another famous chef, Jamie Oliver.
 Uncle Roger is very confident about his own cooking skills!

 Malaysian-Style Egg Fried Rice